-This process happens in mammals normally under conditions of intense exercise.
-Some bacteria also use lactate fermentation.
-It begins with glycolysis – the partial breakdown of glucose to pyruvate in the cytoplasm.
+In animals, anaerobic respiration begins with glycolysis – the partial breakdown of glucose to pyruvate in the cytoplasm.
 In aerobic respiration, this pyruvate would have entered the mitochondria for the link reaction.
-However in anaerobic respiration, the pyruvate remains in the cytoplasm and is converted into lactate (lactic acid).
-This reaction oxidises reduced NAD back to NAD by transferring hydrogen, so NAD is regenerated for use in glycolysis.
-This allows glycolysis to continue and produce 2ATP for each molecule of glucose.
+However in anaerobic respiration, the pyruvate remains in the cytoplasm and is reduced to lactate (lactic acid).
+This is sometimes called lactate fermentation.
+Reduced NAD provides hydrogen for this reaction and is oxidised back to NAD.
+This is very important so that NAD is regenerated for use in glycolysis.
+A supply of NAD allows glycolysis to continue and produce 2ATP for each molecule of glucose.

-Respiratory Quotients (RQs)
+Respiratory quotients (RQs)

 We’re back to talking about aerobic respiration now, and looking at how molecules other than glucose can be involved.

 Although glucose is the classic substrate for respiration, other molecules can act as respiratory substrates and enter respiration.
-For example, lipids and proteins can enter at the Krebs cycle or earlier stages.
+For example, lipids and proteins can enter at the Krebs cycle.
 Different substrates result in different amounts of ATP being produced, and therefore different amounts of energy being released.
 It all depends on how much hydrogen a molecule contains per unit of mass.
 In respiration, the coenzymes NAD and FAD accept hydrogen to become reduced, and the reduced NAD and reduced FAD are used to produce ATP in oxidative phosphorylation.
 So the more hydrogen a molecule has, the more ATP can be produced from it.
 Because of this, lipids have a higher energy value than proteins, and proteins have a higher energy value than carbohydrates.
 A gram of lipid has over twice the amount of energy as a gram of carbohydrate.

 A respiratory quotient (RQ) is a value that can be calculated to find out which respiratory substrate an organism is using for respiration, and whether it is using anaerobic respiration.
 This is possible because it takes more oxygen to oxidise molecules with a higher energy value because of what we discussed above.